A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data: Data Analysis

-For each target, we defined a $10^\circ$ radius region of interest (ROI) centered on the merger coordinates.
-A test point source was injected at the ROI center and modeled with a power-law spectral shape, initialized with a photon index of 2.0, a value typical for $\gamma$-ray sources associated with star-forming galaxies~\citep{Ackermann2012}.
-To avoid bias from existing catalog entries, the injected source was treated independently of any sources listed in the 4FGL-DR4 catalog.
-During likelihood fitting, the spectral parameters (normalization and photon index) of the injected source were left free to vary, allowing the data to constrain the spectral shape.
-The background model incorporated all 4FGL-DR4 sources within the ROI, with sources having a Test Statistic (TS) below 16 excluded to enhance model stability and reduce overfitting~\citep{Nolan2012}.
-Additional background sources were identified iteratively by generating TS maps and adopting a detection threshold of $\sqrt{\rm TS} > 5$, corresponding to a statistical significance of approximately 5$\sigma$ for point sources~\citep{Mattox1996}.
+For each target, a test point source was injected at the ROI center and modeled with a power-law spectrum, initialized with a photon index of 2.0~\citep{Ackermann2012}.
+The injected source was treated independently of existing 4FGL-DR4 sources.
+During likelihood fitting, both the normalization and photon index were left free to vary.